 - You deserve help with codependency and there is a lot of it available.
 From 12-step fellowships like CoDA to mental health treatment and counseling.

-- If you have questions about mental health treatment or help for codependency, give Harmony Recovery Group a call at (866) 461-4474.
+- If you have questions about mental health treatment or help for codependency, give Harmony Health Group a call at (866) 461-4474.
 We can help.